Quick Response Grant Program Frequently Asked Questions

 A maximum of $5,000 is available for a collaborative grant.
 A maximum of $2,500 is available for an individual grant, although in most instances, the award amount is closer to $2,000.

 5. What does the program fund?

-The program funds research to collect perishable data in the aftermath of disaster.
+The program offers training and funds to researchers to collect perishable data in the aftermath of disaster.
 Often, budgets include line items to support travel costs associated with fieldwork and data collection.
 This includes, but is not limited to, lodging, transportation, meals, and research materials.
 Data collection costs that do not include fieldwork will be considered on a case by case basis.